RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 In this section, I will detail the design and implementation of various queries used to interact with the database.
 These queries range from simple data retrieval to more complex queries.

+#### ### Implementation of Database Queries via `queries.py`

+In developing queries.py, my intention was to streamline the process of executing SQL queries against the database database (as mentioned earlier in this report).
+The script is designed to be intuitive, allowing users to retrieve data with ease by selecting options from a menu.

+The script presents a selection of predefined queries.
+Users can choose from basic to advanced queries, each corresponding to a specific data retrieval function.
+Upon selection, the script executes the relevant SQL command, fetching and displaying the results in a clear and organized format.

+Moreover, the queries are externalized in SQL files for flexibility and maintainability.
+Adjustments to queries can be made directly in the SQL files without altering the Python script, facilitating updates and modifications.
+The output is presented in a tabular form, making the data accessible and straightforward to interpret.

 #### Basic Queries

 ##### Find all matches played by a specific team (Sweden):